|

 The courts offer people multiple ways to pursue justice after the death of a loved one.
 Under New Mexico state law, when an individual or business causes the death of a person through negligence, default or misconduct, surviving family members can sometimes bring a lawsuit against the responsible party.

 A wrongful death lawsuit not only compensates those grieving an unnecessary family tragedy but also creates consequences for those whose actions negatively affect the lives of others.
-If you believe that your loved one’s death meets the state definition of wrongful death, you could potentially file a lawsuit to ask for compensation and justice.
+If you believe that your loved ones death meets the state definition of wrongful death, you could potentially file a lawsuit to ask for compensation and justice.

 However, you will need to meet the burden of proof for a civil claim to succeed in court.